 - Avoidance – Many people who are coming down off their cocaine high do their best to avoid social activities.
 They may also try to stay away from family and friends.

 - Mental disorders – Over time people who are using cocaine may develop mental disorders such as depression and anxiety.
 This is one of the many reasons why a cocaine addict need a dual diagnosis treatment in a cocaine rehab facility.

 - Loss of smell – Along with having regular nosebleeds someone who has used cocaine regularly for long periods of time eventually may have trouble smelling.
-Some even lose their sense of smell completely.
+Some even lose their sense of smell completely from snorting cocaine through the nose.

 - Deterioration of well-being – The longer a person uses cocaine, the more they become addicted to it and the easier it is for them to experience deterioration of their mental and physical well-being.

 - Withdrawal symptoms – After a person has been using cocaine for a long period of time, then decide to quit using, they will probably experience symptoms of withdrawal.
 Some withdrawal symptoms a person might have to overcome when they stop using include restlessness, difficulty concentrating, trouble thinking, nightmares, and inability to experience sexual arousal.

 - Dilated pupils